swamp-lang/website/content/specification/_index.md

 #### Enum Definition

 To define an Enum, write `enum` followed by its name (in uppercase `CamelCase` as it will become a Type) and a pair of curly brackets `{}`.
-Inside the brackets, you list each Type the Enum can be.
+Inside the brackets, you list each variant the Enum can be.

 ```swamp
 enum Item {